theInnuendoProject/MicrobialGenomeMetagenomeCourse/MPM_starting_VM.md

 **_What is_** [Docker](https://www.docker.com/)**_?_**

 > "Docker is a tool that can package an application and its dependencies in a virtual container that can run on any Linux server," Lyman explained.
-"This helps enable flexibility and portability on where the application can run, whether on premise, public cloud, private cloud, bare metal, etc."
+"This helps enable flexibility and portability on where the application can run, whether on premise, public cloud, private cloud, bare metal, etc." From [here](https://www.linux.com/news/docker-shipping-container-linux-code).

-<div style="text-align: right">From [here](https://www.linux.com/news/docker-shipping-container-linux-code).</div>

 **_Get Docker_**
 <span style="color:lightblue">In your computer</span>